-Design Thinking, Impactful Innovation through Design, is a cost-effective and flexible online course offering a concise overview of Design Thinking.
+Design Thinking is a cost-effective and flexible online course offering a concise overview of Design Thinking.
 It walks you through the human-centric process of Design Thinking and gives you the best tools for all phases.
 You will acquire a workbook to practice and apply to your own real business challenges.

 Why Design Thinking?